 Obviously, not all executive search firms are created equal.
 In fact, according to Kevin Sheridan “86% of executive search firms feel they are doing a good job recruiting, yet only 60 percent of candidates report having a positive experience during the recruiting process with them.”

-It’s easy to be overwhelmed by the different search firms available in the market, so here are the qualities you should be looking for in your choice of executive search firm.
+It’s easy to be overwhelmed by the different search firms available in the market, so here are the qualities you should be looking for in your choice of an executive search firm.

 Executive positions take time to fill because top talents are usually already working for a company.
-They’re already well established making it a challenge to convince them to move, or it can also be that that the executive position has a small pool of candidates to choose from.
+They’re already well established making it a challenge to convince them to move, or it can also be that the executive position has a small pool of candidates to choose from.

 Executive search firms are brought in for these tough searches to acquire these qualified candidates by means of poaching or by making use of their specialized network.

 Historically, executive recruiters’ role used to be limited to “guardians of introductions”, meaning they are only in charge of introducing the candidate and the client to each other – their value heavily relied on their database.